fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 than than exceeded the rate of which NATs widely deployed at that time could create new mappings.

-The test were run on the very latest models NATs from Asus, DLink, Netgear, and Linksys.
+The test for this draft were run on the very latest models NATs from Asus, DLink, Netgear, and Linksys.
 These four vendors were selected due to the large market share they represent.
 This is not at all representative of what is actually deployed in the field today but represents what we will be seeing widely deployed in the next 3 to 7 years as this generation of NATs moves into the marketplace as well as the lower end NATs in the product lines.
 It is also clear that in some geographies, a national broadband provider may use some globally less common NAT causing that vendors NAT to prevalent in a given country even if it is not common world wide.

 Test were only run using wired interfaces and consisted of connecting both sides of the NAT to two different interfaces on the same computer